 - Cover your mouth and nose with a tissue, or use the inside of your elbow, when you cough or sneeze

-- Do not reuse tissue after coughing, sneezing or blowing your nose, throw used tissues in a lined waste basket and wash your hands afterwards
+- Do not reuse tissue after coughing, sneezing, or blowing your nose, throw used tissues in a lined wastebasket and wash your hands afterward

-- As much as possible keep at least 1-2 metres distance between yourself and others
+- As much as possible keep at least 1-2 meters distance between yourself and others

 - Clean and disinfect surfaces that are frequently touched